 From the very first of UP's operations in 1869, Echo had been a helper terminal, where as many as five locomotives were kept to both help trains up the most severe portion of the Wasatch grade, and to power the locals on the Park City Branch.
 The Echo helper terminal was closed with the completion of the new roundhouse and engine terminal at Ogden in 1927.

-According to Clive Carter's recent article in The Streamliner (Volume 14, Number 4), there was also a single-stall enginehouse at Coalville.
+According to Clive Carter's in The Streamliner (Volume 14, Number 4), published by Union Pacific Historical Society, there was also a single-stall enginehouse at Coalville.
 It was 55 feet long, having been extended from 49 feet in 1907.
 The building was apparently demolished in 1913.

 As the local highways and roads were improved during the 1950s, to allow the movement of heavy trucks, the livestock traffic for both sheep and cattle on the railroad started to decline.
 The stockyards at Wanship were officially abandoned in July 1983, but in reality livestock hadn't been loaded at Wanship for at least ten years.
 The branch's other livestock facilities experienced similar lack of use and eventual abandonment.
 (Approval for UP to abandon the stockyards at Wanship, see Utah Public Service Commission case number 83-400-03, approval dated July 21, 1983.)